 PICU promotes and advocates for the health of the pediatric population through community outreach and education for students interested in pediatric nursing in order to better the lives of children and their families.
 Previous PICU volunteer events include leading arts and craft activities in the playroom at UCLA Santa Monica, playing outdoor games with children from the Maryvale Emergency Shelter, collaborating with March of Dimes to advocate for infant health in Sacramento, and taking vital signs at Dream Street, a camp for children with chronic and life-threatening illnesses.

-For my information on PICU and how you can get involved, email PICU President Ashley Louie at firstname.lastname@example.org
+For more information on PICU and how you can get involved, email PICU President Vanessa Pulido at email@example.com

 Wellness in Nursing

 We are Wellness in Nursing (WIN), where we are striving to be balanced Bruins.
 WIN creates an environment where nursing students are encouraged to prioritize their physical and mental wellness through healthy activities.
 Activities range from weekly challenges with raffles, to 5Ks, to practicing mindfulness.
 With some support, our goal is for students to be happy and healthy future nurses.
 Staff and faculty are welcome to participate as well!
 For more information, check out our Facebook page (WIN-Wellness in Nursing) or email us at WINatUCLA@gmail.com.